ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 Note: The VCOM and waveform data for each display should be stored on the display's EEPROM where applicable (Type 19 displays have no EEPROM).
 The Plastic Logic reference code uses the data stored on the EEPROM by default and will search on the SD card if the EEPROM does not contain valid data.
-This behaviour can be changed by modifying the ``CONFIG_DISP_DATA_xxx`` pre-processor definitions in the config header file (``config.h``).
+This behaviour can be changed by modifying the ``CONFIG_DISP_DATA_xxx`` preprocessor definitions in the config header file (``config.h``).
 For the best results, it is advisable to use the EEPROM-based data as this is tuned for each display.